FernandaFranco/225-object-oriented-javascript/study_guide.md

   * What is a closure?

     Definition: closure is the ability of a function to retain access to all the variables visible (in scope) to them upon declaration.
+It is created when a function is declared, and allow the function to retain access to all of the variables visible to it inside of the scope where it was declared.

     Another definition: Closure is when a function is able to remember and access its lexical scope even when that function is executing outside its lexical scope.

+    Closures have a lot of similarities to objects.
+They both provide the means to organize code into data and a chunk of behavior that relies on that data.

   * What is scope?